What is the penalty for a professional driver found with a BAC of 20 mg to 80 mg per 100 millilitres of blood?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-The penalty involving a professional driver found with a Blood Alcohol Concentration (BAC) between 20 mg and 80 mg per 100 millilitres of blood reflects the strict regulations in place to ensure safety on the roads.
-A professional driver is held to a higher standard due to the responsibility of operating larger vehicles or transporting passengers.
+The penalty for a professional driver found with a blood alcohol concentration (BAC) level between 20 mg and 80 mg per 100 millilitres of blood is a €200 fine and a 3-month disqualification from driving.
+This is in line with the stricter regulations that apply to professional drivers, who are held to a higher standard due to their responsibilities on the road.

 Subscribe